rafael-r-amancio/dw-project/README.md

 - The data sources are in the **data** folder;
 - In the folder structure there is the **project_folder** folder that contains environment metadata;
 - Necessary to create schemas, staging tables and datawarehouse;
-- Change connection configuration according to your needs.
+- Change connection configuration according to your needs;
+- Configure Metabase to connect to DW and create views.

 ### 🛣️ Structure